zhukovdm/smartwalk-docs/content/adm.md

 make database-osm
 ```

-As part of the procedure, the routine makes a `GET` request to the [Overpass API](https://overpass-api.de/api/interpreter).
-The connection is configured to time out after 100s, but the server usually responds within 10s at most.
+As part of the procedure, the routine makes several `GET` requests to the [Overpass API](https://overpass-api.de/api/interpreter).
+A query is configured to time out after 100s, but the server usually responds within 10s at most.

 **ADVICE:** To make queries feasible for the external API, the selected bounding box is divided into smaller squares.
 The recipe has two switches `--rows` and `--cols` defining the grid.

-Create stubs for entities that exist in the [Wikidata](https://www.wikidata.org/wiki/Wikidata:Main_Page) knowledge graph:
+Create stubs for entities existing in the [Wikidata](https://www.wikidata.org/wiki/Wikidata:Main_Page) knowledge graph:

 ```bash
 make database-wikidata-create